 What is the CRA Voluntary Disclosure Program?

 If you have not filed previous returns, this changes nothing regarding the fact that you owe the CRA money.
 In fact, it will likely result in you owing more money due to late filing penalties and interest charges.
 And if you don’t file, the agency could consider your actions to be tax evasion, which is a crime.
 That’s why it’s important to file your taxes correctly each year.

-In other cases, a person may have made an error in a prior year tax return.
-This error could be an accident or it could be purposeful.
-Regardless of why the error was filed, it’s important to note that the CRA can go back up to four years and reassess tax returns.
+In some cases, a person may have made an error in a prior year tax return.
+This error could be an accident or it could have been purposeful.
+Regardless of why the error was filed, it’s important to know that the CRA can go back up to three years and reassess tax returns.
 The agency can also go back further if it suspects fraud.
 If the CRA finds an error in a prior year return, it can charge you a penalty, increase the amount that you owe, or even potentially seek tax evasion charges against you.